-Bluetooth speakers are a product of the new age of technology aimed at improving the entertainment aspect of life.
+Bluetooth speakers are a product of the new age of technology aimed at improving the entertainment aspect of life and making it portable.

 They belong to a group of speakers known as wireless speakers.

-In this article, we will discuss how to look after a Bluetooth speaker in order to get the longest life out of it.
+In this article, we will talk about how to look after a Bluetooth speaker to get the longest life out of it.